Russian former EBRD director charged with bribery

 Kotova, who returned to Moscow after leaving the bank, has repeatedly protested her innocence.
 The 58-year-old ex-banker has since launched a career as a writer, recently publishing her third novel, entitled “Women’s Corporation”.

-In an interview in June 2011 with Russia’s Novaya Gazeta, Kotova said she had been the victim of a politically motivated internal inquiry led by a former criminal investigator from the U.S. Department of Justice.
+In an interview in June 2011 with Russia’s Nezavisimaya Gazeta, Kotova said she had been the victim of a politically motivated internal probe led by a former criminal investigator from the U.S. Department of Justice.

 The goal of the investigation, said her lawyer Sergei Mirzoyev, was to rule Kotova out of contention for a position of vice president at the EBRD that had been due to fall vacant.